 With Justinmind, you can select multiple rows in a Data List and perform operations.
-With our example, you can change the status to active/inactive when the check box is selected next to a data field.
+With our example, you can change the status to On Time/Late when the check box is selected next to a data field.

 To select multiple rows in your Data List, follow these steps: